 While you're waiting for your chance to shine, you can still show your appreciation for your coworkers, who may also be wondering how to be happy at work.
 This can help generate a more positive work atmosphere and create a happy workplace where people feel valued.
 The link between giving and happiness is well documented, since studies show that being generous increases personal happiness, and this includes giving intangible things like our time or appreciation for others.

-Stress and uncertainty cannot be completely avoided in the workplace, so the best thing you can do is grow stronger to cope with setbacks at work.
+Stress, uncertainty and unhappiness cannot be completely avoided in the workplace, so the best thing you can do is grow stronger to cope with professional setbacks.
 In other words, cultivate resilience.
 This doesn’t mean putting up with what you dislike, as this would only make you feel more disengaged, but rather to change your mindset.

 RELATED: 5 strategies to build resilience